turingschool-examples/url-shortener-api/readme.md

 ## Endpoints

+Note - the POST request requires the header to be set: `Content-Type: "application/json"`

 | Purpose | URL | Verb | Request Body | Sample Success Response |
 |----|----|----|----|----|
 | Get all saved urls |`/api/v1/urls`| GET | N/A | All urls on the server: `{urls: [{}, {}, ...]}` |